Ali-Vazife/onlineshop/README.md

    npm install
    ```

-3. **Set up environment variables**: Create a `.env` file in the root directory and add the necessary environment variables.
+3. **Set up environment variables**: Create a `config.env` file in the root directory and add the necessary environment variables.

 4. **Run the mock data script**:
    ```bash